siberianfox/tinygwiki/TinyGv8-Production-Programming-and-Test-Instructions.md

  1. The AVRISP LED on the case will turn from orange to green
  1. The TinyG board will flash D6 RED LED about 10 times, then light 4 GREEN LEDS D9 - D12 in sequence
  1. LED D7 (red) will be dimly lit
- 1. Green LEDs D9-D12 will turn off after about 2 seconds These will turn off after about 2 seconds
+ 1. Green LEDs D9-D12 will turn off after about 2 seconds
  1. If the above occurs the DUT is now programmed.
 If not, execute step 5R as in Alternate Steps
 * **STEP 6** Disconnect the AVRISP programming header from J9
 * **STEP 7** Connect the USB from the laptop to the DUT